Prevention of cardiovascular disease

 See also separate article:

 The optimal blood pressure target is less than 140 mm Hg systolic and less than 85 mm Hgdiastolic.
 [3] In selected higher-risk people (eg, established atherosclerotic disease, diabetes, and chronic kidneydisease) a lower blood pressure target of less than 130 mm Hg and less than 80 mm Hg may be moreappropriate.
-[11] Beta-blockers: Recommended for all people following myocardial infarction unless there are contra-indications.
+[11] Beta-blockers:

-Angiotensin-converting enzyme (ACE) inhibitors: Recommended for people with symptoms or signs of heart failure at the time of myocardialinfarction, or for those with persistent left ventricular systolic dysfunction (ejection fractionless than 40%) following infarction.
+Recommended for people with symptoms or signs of heart failure at the time of myocardialinfarction, or for those with persistent left ventricular systolic dysfunction (ejection fractionless than 40%) following infarction.

 Should be considered for others with coronary artery disease, especially if the bloodpressure is not below the target of less than 130 mm Hg systolic and less than 80 mm Hgdiastolic.